Green Coffee

 The beans are largely made up of Bourbon varietal, but also some Caturra and Typica mixed in.
 It is not sorted by bean size, but that's not always a bad thing.
 It can allow for a very slight variation in roast level within the beans, which makes for a more interesting mug of coffee -- I wouldn't worry about it in the least.

 I love this one as a light roast -- get through the first cracks, but don't take it too much beyond that -- four or five degrees at most.
 This bean is complex in taste, juicy, sweet, a little bit buttery, and has exotic fruity notes.
 I would describe it as passionfruit with brown sugar sprinkled on it, and then an aftertaste of currants.
-If you get it too light you'll get some undeveloped flavors that are grassy or vegetable tastes, so give it a few degrees darker next time.
-If you get it too dark, you lose the sweetness, so if you're not getting the sweetness and fruits, nudge it a little lighter.
-January 2016 USA arrival
+I kept tasting some underdevopled flavors of grassy or vegetable notes but couldn't entirely tell if it was an inherent flavor of the bean or if we kept underroasting it.
+But if you get it too dark, you lose the sweetness, so it's better to err on the lighter side of your roast.